Chief Of Police

 I was first hired part-time on July 9, 1979 and began full-time employment on March 15, 1982.
 At that time, John K. Stimson was the Chief of Police.
 I have attended training classes given by the US Department of Justice, the University of Delaware and MEGG Associates.
-I have been a member of the New Hampshire Chiefs of Police Secretaries Association (NHCOPSA) since 1994 and served as the Association’s Secretary from 1994 to 2001.
-Some of the training seminars sponsored by the NHCOPSA include: expunging records, preventing identity theft, NH sexual predator act updates, communication skills, internet safety, NH RSA 91-A Right-to-Know, just to mention a few.
+I have been a member of the New Hampshire Law Enforcement Administrative Professionals (NHLEAP), formerly NHCOPSA, since 1994 and served as the Association’s Secretary from 1994 to 2001.
+Some of the training seminars sponsored by the NHLEAP include: expunging records, preventing identity theft, NH sexual predator act updates, communication skills, internet safety, NH RSA 91-A Right-to-Know, just to mention a few.
 I have enjoyed working with the Newington Police Department members and, in my personal opinion, they are the “Best” officers in the State.

 Full Time Officers